prof-rossetti/intro-to-python/notes/python/packages/pytest.md

 ### Fixtures

-However, in addition, the Pytest package can be imported to facilitate the construction of test fixtures:
+Additionally, the Pytest package can be imported to facilitate the construction of test fixtures:

 ```py
 import pytest